 Community Title legislation is incomplete, making it hard for registration via planning.
 There is an electronic system in place for community titles.
 This requires an additional tribunal to be created.
 Amendments to the Planning Act 2002 (NI) are needed to provide for Community Title but this could take up to 18 months.
 Appropriate amendments to Council's DCP should be initiated as a quicker solution.
+(Note - DITRDC disputes the need to create an additional tribunal stating the priority should be for NIRC to amendment the Norfolk Island Plan and finalise a Development Control Plan)

 Feedback from NIRC officers in relation to the management of the Court system, identified issues with jurisdiction and where cases can be heard.
-NIRC asserts that there is a disconnect between the DITRDC and the Judges and better communication and consultation is needed.
+NIRC asserts that better communication and consultation is needed between DITRDC and the Judges for the system to work more effectively.